 Content management system training

-Building on an ongoing relationship with QMUL, HeX were procured by the university to carry out bespoke and customised training for all content editors, due to the migration of 400+ websites onto a new TERMINALFOUR content management system.
+Building on an ongoing relationship with QMUL, HeX were procured by the university to carry out bespoke and customised training for more than 350 individual all content editors, due to the migration of 400+ websites onto a new TERMINALFOUR content management system.

 The migration process happened incrementally and with a gradual roll out, which meant that there were different levels of expertise throughout the university.
 The training programme relied on HeX working with teams of content editors from across the entire university, to provide training that was based on the staff’s level of exposure to the new system and the urgency of each team.